stineje/MTM-methods/README.md

-# MTM-methods
+# MTM Methods

-Jacob Pease and James E. Stine<br>
+**Jacob Pease and James E. Stine**
-STAM/MTM generator<br>
+STAM/MTM Generator

+---

+## Running the Project

-To run this project, for now, you run this command:
+To run this project, use the following command:

 ```bash
 python -m src.main